TI4-Online/TI4-Streamer-Buddy/README.md

 Run the streamer buddy app on the TI4-TTPG host's computer, type "!buddy" into chat to have the mod start pushing data to buddy.

+To use with OBS, start the app then load "[http://localhost:8080/overlay/overlay.html](http://localhost:8080/overlay/overlay.html)" there.

+On a mac: right click the application and select "open" (it is not signed by a trusted authority, double clicking the app with the normal security settings prevents you from starting it).

 The overlay is hosted online and can be updated without needing a new version of the streamer buddy app.
 It is possible future features could require downloading a new version, but those major changes should be very rare.

 ### Security